sftcd/surveys/README.md

 	protocols seen at all on the host, or the specific IP address is judged to be out-of-country.
 	The content here is an array or the JSON structures with all the details from ```records.fresh```.

-	This stage can also be done using the ```make clusters cname="FI"``` target.
+	This stage can also be (re-)done using the ```make clusters cname="FI"``` target.
 Be sure to provide the correct country name as shown.
+Of course, changes to DNS that happened since the origianl run will be reflected in results if this is re-done later.
+(Yes, I should defo move the DNS checks to ```Freshgrab.py```, I know;-)

 1. The last stage of the scan is to generate graphviz graphs and individual cluster file (e.g. ```cluster1.json```) for the clusters which